 Free Entry

-The National Underground Railroad Freedom Center offers plenty of free MLK Day programming this year.
+The National Underground Railroad Freedom Center offers plenty of free MLK Day programming.
 Guests will receive free admission and plenty of activities.
 Families can choose from story times, musical performances, self-guided tours, art activities, and more.
 Make sure to stop by the annual MLK blood drive as well.

 Annual MLK Day Blood Drive